mnath75/Flash-card/README.md

 An app created to easily create, study and share flash cards using React and Firebase.

-View the live project here: https://arlocodes.com/flash-cards/

-**TEST ACCOUNT**: You may log in using these credentials to test the project:

-Email: testing@test.com

-Password: testing123

 # Features
 * A wrapping carousel component with flippable cards.